rae-api-com/.github/profile/README.EN.md

-Of course!
-Here’s the English version, matching both the content and the more subtle, honest, and community-driven tone of the Spanish version above:

----

 # RAE API Org

 Welcome to the **RAE API Organization**.
 Here you’ll find a collection of tools and resources created for those who want to interact with the Spanish language programmatically.
 The motivation is simple: the Real Academia Española (RAE) hasn’t shown much interest in providing a public, developer-friendly API for its dictionary.
 So, in the absence of official solutions, we decided to build our own.